agilesix/AgileSix.com/src/content/blog-posts/sixer-spotlight-with-athena-bozak.md

 ---
 # Meet Athena Bozak

-After four years of active duty service in the U.S Air Force, [Athena Bozak ](https://www.linkedin.com/in/athenab84/)shares her journey to Agile Six and how she transitioned into the tech world, found wholeness, learned self-management, and found a place where she continues to support Veterans through the impactful work she is doing in user experience research.
+After four years of active duty service in the U.S Air Force, [Athena Bozak](https://www.linkedin.com/in/athenab84/)shares her journey to Agile Six and how she transitioned into the tech world, found wholeness, learned self-management, and found a place where she continues to support Veterans through the impactful work she is doing in user experience research.

 ## Tell us about your Journey to Agile Six.

-\
 I served in the Air Force from 2003 to 2007.
 I was stationed in Biloxi, Mississippi, and Travis Air Force Base in California, where I served as a Nutritional Medicine Technician.
 In 2004, I met my husband, who is now a 20-year retired Air Force Veteran.
 After having our first child in 2007, I left the service and then joined the Department of Defense, where I worked for the Navy and the Air Force until 2016.
 I then transitioned to the tech world with Agile Six supporting our Veterans.

 ## My first role at Agile Six.